 Many people have questions about the massage session process.
 To help guide you on your first session with us, let's go through the arrival, session, and post-session portions of the massage.

 ARRIVAL: Upon arrival, you'll fill out the "New-Client" intake form and then be asked to wash your hands.
-After that, the therapist will show you to a massage room and will go over your intake form (your preferences, what area(s) to focus, etc.).
-Next, the therapist will ask you to undress to your level of comfort and if you have any questions.
+After that, your therapist will show you to a massage room and will go over your intake form (your preferences, what area(s) to focus, etc.).
+Next, your therapist will ask you to undress to your level of comfort and if you have any questions before stepping out.

-SESSION: Before entering the room, the therapist will knock and ask if you are ready.
-The therapist will then enter and begin the massage.
-All private areas will be covered during the length of the massage.
-When the session is over, the therapist will ask you to remain on the table until after he/she has exited the room.
+SESSION: Before reentering the room, your therapist will knock and ask if you are ready.
+Then your therapist will enter and begin the massage.
+All private areas will be covered during the full length of the massage.
+When the session is over, your therapist will ask you to remain on the table until after he/she has exited the room.

 Frequently Asked Questions

 Q: Do I fully undress for the session?

 A: While less clothing makes it easier for us to massage properly, we always want you to be comfortable.

 Q: Will I be sore later?